TheSaltyNewfie/EasyDiscord/README.md

 # Why did you make this module?
 I wanted to rewrite my current bot and have less lines to make it more. understandable and I thought it would be good to release to the public.
+# Installation Tutorial
+All you need to do is drag and drop the `EasyDiscord.py` into your project then you import it with `import EasyDiscord` Its as simple as that!

 # Update: 6/17/2021
 This update adds a few new features such as a GUI.